-[Note: this article was originally published one year ago, as part of 2014's Mental Help Geek Week.
-It's followed by an update from Ben about how things have progressed in the last 12 months]
+This article was originally published as part of 2014's Geek Mental Help Week, and includes an update from Howarth in 2015.

 Two sentences have changed my life.